omerwase/SDC-Vehicle-Detection/project_report.md

 **Non-car examples:**
 ![noncar01][image4]![noncar02][image5]![noncar03][image6]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+Parameters for spatial, histogram and HOG methods were tuned to detect as many car windows as possible, without too many false positives.
+First I determined which color space provides the best features to differentiate cars and background imagery.
+YCrCb color space worked best for this purpose.
+Spatial parameters were tuned next and values of 32x32 were used to keep more spatial information than lower values.
+Lastly HOG parameters were tuned.
+Orient value of 9 seemed optimal as increasing beyond that value produced too many false positive detections.
+8 pixels per cell and 2 cells per block provided the best detections when compared to higher or lower values of these parameters.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+The code for SVM training can be found in section 1.
+First vehicle and non-vehicle image locations were loaded from specific directories.
+These locations were used to load the images and extract their features.
+Once extracted, all features were normalized using the StandardScaler() method.
+Scikit learn’s LinearSVC was used to fit a SVM for detection.
+2680 vehicle and 2700 non-vehicle images were used for training and produced a test accuracy of 1.0.

-###Sliding Window Search
+### Sliding Window Search

-####1.
+####1 .
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

 ![alt text][image3]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: